frontendat/karagoz/apps/docs/content/en/sandbox/4.api-reference/functions/useSandbox.md

 readonly optional suppressClose: boolean;
 ```

+Default value to be used when creating editor tabs.

 #### options.editor.theme?

 ```ts
 readonly optional theme: object;
 ```

+Themes to be used by codemirror.

+Using callbacks to overcome the readonly nature of the options returned by `useSandbox()`.

+It is also to avoid the "Type instantiation is excessively deep and possibly infinite." error.

+The callbacks return an array to allow passing multiple themes (e.g. base theme and a theme for overrides).

 #### options.editor.theme.dark()?

 ```ts
 readonly optional dark: () => Extension[];
 ```

+Callback that returns a list of dark codemirror themes.

 ##### Returns